-Two USB ports on the front panel are provided to connect external hard disk or flash drives for video clip copying or system upgrades.
+A USB port on the front panel is provided to connect external hard disk, CD-RW or flash drives for video clip copying or system upgrades.
 Position external drives close enough to the DVR so that you can make the cable connections, usually less than 6 feet.
 Use the USB cable provided with the hard disk drive to connect it to the DVR.

-A USB mouse (not supplied) can be connected to one of the ports.
+A USB mouse (not supplied) can be connected to the USB port.
 You can use the mouse to navigate through the screens and menus much like you would on a computer.